Cozy Peach Kitchen

 Here's why you'll love these cookies

-• These oatmeal cookies don't need to chilled.
+• No chilling: The oatmeal cookie dough doesn't need to chilled.
 Many recipes call to add extra flour to make cookies spread less, but while testing I found the extra flour makes the cookies too dense and dry.
-Instead we add one teaspoon of corn starch to prevent the cookies from spreading too much.
+Instead, we add one teaspoon of corn starch to prevent the cookies from spreading too much.

 • They're ready in under 30 minutes.
 And like I said, no chilling!